TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Great!
-It seems to be vulnerable!
+The application appears to be vulnerable to `SQL Injection`.

 Now that we know it's injectable, we can try different `payloads` to extract data, but none of the responses return visible content.